 How We Chose the Best VR Headsets

 Virtual reality is growing at an incredibly rapid pace, so we’ve tried to include a lot of different options here no matter what your budget or equipment is like.
 We’re also taking into account things like extra tech needed for them, the comfort level, the visuals, and the experiences on offer.
 Each of these devices can immerse you in some way, but the best VR headsets are the ones that can help make you forget you’re even wearing them.
 Whether you’re looking for the highest-end possible version, or you want something a little more affordable, you should be able to find something on this list of the best VR headsets for PC or console.

 BEST VR HEADSET OVERALL

-Virtual reality has approached a point where it’s oh so close to having its true mainstream moment, and it’s the Oculus Quest line of headsets that keeps pushing things forward.
-The Oculus Quest 2 is unique from the competition in that it’s a standalone headset that doesn’t require a PC (although you can tether it to your PC for games requiring more CPU power), and doesn’t need your phone to function as the screen, giving you a truly untethered experience.
+Virtual reality has approached a point where it’s oh so close to having its true mainstream moment, and it’s the Meta Quest line of headsets that keeps pushing things forward.
+The Meta Quest 2 is unique from the competition in that it’s a standalone headset that doesn’t require a PC (although you can wirelessly link it to your PC to play Steam VR titles), and doesn’t need your phone to function as the screen, giving you a truly untethered experience.
 The Quest 2 isn’t a staggering upgrade over the original Quest, but it’s upgrades are meaningful.

 2. PlayStation VR